Iyzyman/microservices-demo-istiopractice/README.md

-# Deploying Microservices on OpenShift with Istio Service Mesh
+# Introduction
 This repository was forked from [GoogleCloudPlatform/microservices-demo](https://github.com/GoogleCloudPlatform/microservices-demo).

-It was created to explore microservices, container networking, and Istio service mesh on the OpenShift platform.
+Thie repo was created for me to explore microservices, container networking, and Istio service mesh on the OpenShift platform.
+Below, you'll find a comprehensive overview of the steps I followed to incorporate Istio Service Mesh into this microservices application, which has been transformed into a practical guide for your reference

+In this guide, you'll find step-by-step instructions to set up and configure Istio Service Mesh on OpenShift.

+All the yaml code in this guide can be found in the openshift folder in this repository
 ## Prerequisites

 Before you begin, ensure you have the following prerequisites: